Furness Bermuda Line hotels: The Mid Ocean Club

 The Mid-Ocean Club was opened in what is now Tucker's Town on March 3, 1922, by Governor Sir James Willcocks.
 A 18-hole golf course in Tucker's Town, Bermuda.
-Designed by Charles Blair Macdonaldin 1921, it was modified to its current design in 1953 by Robert Trent Jones.
+Designed by Charles Blair Macdonald in 1921, it was modified to its current design in 1953 by Robert Trent Jones.
 The hotel would be used for several Western Big Three Conferences that would include dignitaries such as Winston Churchill.
 The original hotel building would be torn down in the 1970s, but the golf course remains.

 The Bermudiana

 The Bermudiana hotel was constructed through 1923 and opened on January 28, 1924.It had 248 rooms located on Hamilton Harbor.
 The hotel would close in 1939 after the start of World War II, opening again in 1941 to house members of the Imperial Censorship.

 In 1951 after a complete renovation, the hotel became Bermuda's first apartment hotel, offering accommodation to both visitors and permanent residents who could lease the apartments.
-The renovaition also built the new Bermudiana Theatre, designed by architect C. Howard Crane, and able to seat up to 445 people.
+The renovation also involved the construction of the new Bermudiana Theatre, designed by architect C. Howard Crane, and able to seat up to 445 people.
 The theater would offer “21-weeks’ season of continuous plays” would be offered and that the new theatre within the Bermudiana Hotel would allow performances to be viewed in an “atmosphere of luxury and comfort on a par with any metropolitan theatre.”

 The hotel would change ownership in 1955, and would later burn down in 1958.
 A new 237-room hotel, also named Bermudiana, was opened in 1960 on the existing property, until it was demolished in the 1990s.